 Jazz Pianist - Composer - Educator - Yamaha Keyboard Artist

-Born in Evansville and raised near Boonville, Indiana, Steve studied trumpet and composition under scholarship at Butler University in Indianapolis.
+Born in Evansville and grew up near Boonville, Indiana, Steve studied trumpet and composition under scholarship at Butler University in Indianapolis.
 He switched his main instrumental focus to the piano at age 22 and was hired by Buddy Morrow to perform with the Tommy Dorsey Orchestra in 1977.
 Since moving to Harrisburg in 1978, he has been largely responsible for the growth and development of the thriving jazz scene in Central PA.
 His devotion to the art of jazz inspired him to found the Central PA Friends of Jazz, now in its 36th successful year of monthly concerts, youth band, jazz camp, and annual Central PA Jazz Festival.
 Since 2012 he has served as the Executive Director of CPFJ.
 Steve was the recipient of the 2002 Harrisburg Arts Award for dedication to the arts and community service.
 His detailed recording and touring information may be found at www.steverudolph.com.

 Link to hour long interview with Dave Pedrick - Working Musician Podcast - Jan.
 2018 - discussion of Steve's time in Indiana, switch piano, road experiences, 22 year long gig at the Hilton Harrisburg and more.